 The 1970s are remembered as a time of civil unrest and radical free-spiritedness.
 It’s noted in history as a decade of pivotal change, as idealistic attitudes held in the 1960s slowly faded away.
 The country endured some of its most challenging times – and one escape from the anxiety was music.
-Music from the 70s changed drastically from the beginning of the decade to the end, with mainstream culture changing constantly in between.
+Music from the 70s changed drastically from the beginning of the decade to the end, with mainstream culture-changing constantly in between.
 Some artists used music to make political statements, and others to bring joy and peace during a time of stress.
-Great music from this era may have gotten lost to time, but they still hold their own as era-defining classics.
+Great music from this era may have been forgotten in time, but they still hold their own as era-defining classics.

 The Early 1970s